Atlas Neck Gym – Professional Neck Exerciser for Pain Relief & Muscle Strengthening

 Out of stock

-• OPTIMIZED BLOOD FLOW & FOCUS: Stronger neck muscles ensure optimal oxygen and blood flow to the brain and shoulders.
-Stay sharper, feel more energized, and reduce fatigue during long workdays or intense gaming sessions.
+To start, just 2 to 3 sessions of 5 minutes each per week are sufficient.
+After an initial build-up period of 2-3 weeks, two maintenance sessions of 5 minutes per MONTH are sufficient for lasting flexibility and strength.
+OPTIMIZED BLOOD FLOW & CONCENTRATION: Stronger neck muscles ensure optimal oxygen and blood supply to the brain and shoulders.
+Stay sharper, feel more energetic, and reduce fatigue during long workdays or intense gaming sessions.

-Conclusion: Physical training significantly improved maximal voluntary contraction (MVC) and reaction time (RTD) of the upper neck extensors.
+Physical training significantly improved maximal voluntary contraction (MVC) and reaction time (RTD) of the upper neck extensors.
 Only about one-third of the participants in the training group adhered to the training regularly, which likely reduced the effectiveness of the training intervention on neck and shoulder function.
 Future research should focus on the practical implementation of independently performed exercises to improve adherence.

-Simple, effective, fun to do and low cost.
+Simple, effective, fun to do, and inexpensive.